ioncodes/lazuli/README.md

 Not yet.
 It's a long-term goal, since the Wii is very similar to the GameCube.
 There's currently no infrastructure for it, though.

+### UPDATE 2026-09-16:

+I'm currently not working on Lazuli actively, as I'm focsued on a new emulator project (switch!).
+I do still plan to work on Wii support in the future, but it's a distant dream.

 ## What is `hemisphere`?